-Task Expectation Direct Observations Forms Interns - 2 outpatient and 2 inpatient evaluations by December 31 Residents - 1 outpatient and 1 inpatient evaluation by March 30 Everyone - 1 handover by March 30 Duty Hours Logging in New Innovations Weekly (and no more than 6 days without logging any hours) ACLS/BLS Certification Remains active without any lapse in certification All assigned UTHSC Activities (including training modules, annual compliance modules, and Resident as Educator modules) Per email deadlines from UTHSC Annual Vacation/Leave Requests July 15 Personal Day Requests Must be requested 2 weeks in advance.
+Task Expectation Direct Observations Forms Interns - 2 outpatient & 2 inpatient evaluations by December 31 Residents - 1 outpatient & 1 inpatient evaluation by March 30 Everyone - 1 handover by March 30 Duty Hours Logging in New Innovations Weekly (and no more than 5 days without logging any hours) ACLS/BLS Certification Remains active without any lapse in certification All assigned UTHSC Activities (including training modules, annual compliance modules, and Resident as Educator modules) Per email deadlines from UTHSC Annual Vacation/Leave Requests July 15 Personal Day Requests Must be requested 2 weeks in advance.
 For a clinic cancellation a period of 6 weeks is preferred.
 All remaining personal day requests for the year must be received by March 30.
-NEJM Knowledge + Board Review Quizzes Last calendar day of each month New Innovations Evaluations Last calendar day of each month USMLE Step 3 or COMLEX Level 3 Registered by Feb 28 of PGY 1 and result back by July 1
+MKSAP Questions Last calendar day of each month New Innovations Evaluations Last calendar day of each month USMLE Step 3 or COMLEX Level 3 Registered by Feb 28 of PGY-1 year with result back by July 1